Fremantle: Heritage buildings

 Other convict-built buildings in Fremantle include the 1850s Fremantle School building and Commissariat Buildings, and the Fremantle Arts Centre, constructed in the 1860s from locally quarried limestone.
 It is a former lunatic asylum building on Ord Street, and is one of Fremantle's most significant landmarks.
 Today, the imposing Victorian Gothic building and its historic courtyards are used for art exhibitions and music concerts.

 The Fremantle Markets opened in 1897, forming a precinct providing handicrafts, specialty foods, dining halls and fish and vegetable markets.
 The area also hosts buskers and other street performers.
 The then premier, Sir John Forrest, laid the foundation stone for the markets on Saturday 6 November 1897.
 Over 150 stalls are housed in the Victorian-era building, which was listed by the National Trust of Australia and the state's Heritage Council in 1980.
-The Fremantle Markets are adjacent to several other historic buildings, including the Sail & Anchor Hotel (which contains a microbrewery), the Norfolk Hotel, the Warders Cottages, the Fremantle Technical School and Scots Presbyterian Church.
+The Fremantle Markets are adjacent to several other historic buildings, including the Sail and Anchor Hotel (which contains a microbrewery), the Norfolk Hotel, the Warders Cottages, the Fremantle Technical School, Fremantle Synagogue and Scots Presbyterian Church.

 Some key historical buildings have been lost to development, while others are only extant thanks to community activism that went against the wishes of developers.
 For example, the art deco Oriana Cinema on the corner of Queen and High streets was demolished in 1972, after only 34 years of operation.
 This was done to make way for the widening of High Street, but that project was stopped thanks to the campaigning of the Fremantle Society and other community members, and the buildings along the southern side of High Street were retained.
 The Fremantle Markets nearly suffered a similar fate in the late 1970s due to another road-widening proposal.

 The National Hotel, one of the city's historic buildings, was almost destroyed by fire on the night of Sunday, 11 March 2007.
 Though the interior was gutted, the façade was saved and the building has since been fully restored with an additional rooftop bar.